The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 In dungeons, you can swap to Nocturnal Sect after the last enemy in a pull dies, apply a shield to the tank in preparation for the next pull, and then swap back to Diurnal Sect.
 This gives you a nice buffer for the tank’s HP while he gathers the mobs, giving you more time to DPS or do whatever else before you need to heal the tank.

 ## Strange Interactions
 1. Earthly Star is technically a pet.
 It counts as a unique, separate entity from ourselves, but it scales with our stats as a pet would.
 Somewhere in the spaghetti code, they’ve given Earthly Star its own special modifier to bring it up to ~95% of player potency, unlike the significantly reduced pet scaling observed with actual pets.
 This doesn’t currently have much pragmatic effect on us, and we hope it stays that way, but it has in the past.
-2. Essential Dignity calculates its heal value based on the missing health of the target at the beginning of the animation, rather than at the end, when the animation completes and the heal is delivered.
+2. Essential Dignity calculates its heal value based on the missing health of the target at the beginning of the skill, rather than at the end, when the animation completes and the heal is delivered.
 This can be a good or a bad thing.

-3. 1.
-If you cast Benefic II and seamlessly follow it up with Essential Dignity, the Essential Dignity calculates its heal potency based on the health the target had before the Benefic II landed, because Essential Dignity’s execution began just before the heal from Benefic II was registered.
+   * If you cast Benefic II and seamlessly follow it up with Essential Dignity, the Essential Dignity calculates its heal potency based on the health the target had before the Benefic II landed, because Essential Dignity’s execution began just before the heal from Benefic II was registered.
 This can be somewhat finicky based on your connection, and it is less reliable with Aspected Benefic due to the difference in animations.
-   2. On the flip side, if you press Essential Dignity simultaneously as a tank buster is going through, even though the animation delay causes the heal to land after the tank buster, Essential Dignity will calculate its heal potency based on the HP the tank had before he took the hit, potentially leaving you with a \~500 potency heal instead of an \~800+ potency heal.
+   * On the flip side, if you press Essential Dignity simultaneously as a tank buster is going through, even though the animation delay causes the heal to land after the tank buster, Essential Dignity will calculate its heal potency based on the HP the tank had before he took the hit, potentially leaving you with a \~500 potency heal instead of an \~800+ potency heal.
-4. Using Play immediately after your first hit that puts you in combat will sometimes not grant you the appropriate seal, because the game has not registered you as being in combat yet, due to some shenanigans with the animation and how quickly the threat table updates.
+3. Using Play immediately after your first hit that puts you in combat will sometimes not grant you the appropriate seal, because the game has not registered you as being in combat yet, due to some shenanigans with the animation and how quickly the threat table updates.

 ## How Your Buffs Work Together